ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 <code-example header="src/app/state/allBooks.selectors.ts" path="testing-store/src/app/state/allBooks.selectors.ts"></code-example>

-<code-example header="src/app/app.component.spec.ts" path="testing-store/src/app/app.component.spec.ts"></code-example>
+<code-example header="src/app/app.component.spec.ts (Using Mock Selectors) " path="store/src/app/tests/app.component.1.spec.ts" region="mockSelector"></code-example>

-In this example based on the [getting started tutorial](guide/store#tutorial), we mock the `selectBooks` selector by using `overrideSelector`, passing in the `selectBooks` selector with default mocked return values in an array.
-Similarly, we mock the `selectBookCollection` selector and pass the selector with another array.
+In this example based on the [getting started tutorial](guide/store#tutorial), we mock the `selectBooks` selector by using `overrideSelector`, passing in the `selectBooks` selector with a default mocked return value of an array of books.
+Similarly, we mock the `selectBookCollection` selector and pass the selector together with another array.
 In the fourth test, we use `setResult()` to update the mock selectors to return new array values, then we use `MockStore.refreshState()` to trigger an emission from the `selectBooks` and `selectBookCollection` selectors.

 <div class="alert is-helpful">